 - Various: some labs will provide additional tests if requested

 There are a number of accredited seed testing laboratories in Saskatchewan.
 Commercial labs are members of the Commercial Seed Analysts Association of Canada, Inc. (CSAAC), and follow a standard protocol for testing seed for germination, purity and seed-borne diseases.
-For more information, visit the Commercial Seed Analysts Association of Canada Inc.
+For more information, visit the Commercial Seed Analysts Association of Canada Inc. website.

 Seed-borne disease testing is not yet considered an accredited test (i.e. as recognized by the Canadian Food Inspection Agency) but labs are required to follow a standard protocol to provide consistent and accurate information to their clients.